ismailsobhy/playwright-pom/README.md

 cartpage.ts     homepage.ts     paymentpage.ts  productpage.ts
 ```

-To have data driven project, we have data is stored at `test-data/data.json` such as temp limits, what to select for moisturizers and sunscreens, and payment data.
+To have data driven project, we have data is stored at `test-data/data.json` such as temperature limits, what items to select for moisturizers and sunscreens, and payment data.

-The testcase as requested `tests/test.spec.ts`
+The testcase as requested is in `tests/test.spec.ts`

 # Docker